hydroperfox/win8drivers/modern-drivers.md

 ## Export drivers from existing Windows installation into a folder

-In the command prompt, run:
+In the command prompt, run the following, substituting the `<full folder path>` sequence by the directory path:

 ```batch
 dism /online /export-driver /destination:<full folder path>